finos/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 - Synchronous
   - [ ] FINOS Slack Channel (general _public Slack_ / leadership _private Slack_)
 - [ ] Create the identified communication channels during infra set up
+    - [ ] Create mailing-list on lists.finos.org (optional)
+        - [ ] Enable Hubspot Sync for all project mailing lists created
+        - [ ] Aggregate mailing lists to community@finos.org
+        - [ ] Update marketing lists
+          - Add new list to the included "Email List" part of the filter
+          - Add new list to the excluded "Email" part of the filter
 - [ ] Link communication channels linked front and center in the project README.md

 ## Code validation (only if code is contributed) (Lead: FINOS Infra)